题目

 C. Kagan achieved this position in the election by beating John Paul Stevens.

-D. It will take a long time for Kagan to become a Justice on the United States Supreme Court.2.
-Which of the following is TRUE according to the text?A. To take the place of an old Justice, a Justice was elected by the Senate.
+D. It will take a long time for Kagan to become a Justice on the United States Supreme Court.

 B. There will be four women working in the United States Supreme Court.